Education

 Our birding class and hike during Camp Prairie Creek—a free environmental day camp for youth, sponsored by Muncie Sanitary District/Stormwater Management—introduced 80 campers to local birds, habitat, and birdwatching.

 We’ve brought in special speakers like Dr. Tom Sproat, a wildlife biologist from Kentucky, who let kids and their parents get a close-up look at live owls and hawks.
-Perhaps most important, in 2015, in collaboration with the Whitely Neighborhood Association, we launched our About Birds program.
+In 2015, we collaborated with the Whitely Neighborhood Association to launch our About Birds program.
 We distributed copies of Cathryn Sill’s book About Birds and binoculars to after-school programs in Muncie.
-Since then, we’ve continued to host periodic About Birds activities for kids at Cooper Farm and other locations.
+In the following years we continued to host periodic About Birds activities for kids at Cooper Farm and other locations.